LIVING IN ASIA

 Combined words of wisdom from those who have "been there, done that"!
 And in many if not most cases, paid the price for their folly.
 But don't be totally discouraged.
 There are those that have made successful businesses and partnerships too in Thailand!
 However, you may have trouble tracking them down to try and learn their secrets!

 Compelling novel, a "must read" for any foreigner considering buying, owning or running a bar in Thailand or even just visiting.

 An absolute "must read" for a potential Thai bar owner or for that matter any single male who has been or intends to go to Thailand and hopefully meet the woman of his dreams is Stephen Leather's "Private Dancer" available in paperback from Amazon.com or Amazon UK.

-I can also recommend a revealing ebook about Thai women, written by an Australian Martin Hurley now living in Thailand, called Your Thai Girl.
-He doesn't try to disguise the truth that a foreigner simply cannot seem to accept when he meets the new 'love of his life' perched coyly on the bar stool next to him, her hand already on his thigh.
+I can also recommend a revealing report about Thai women, (the ones that a foreign man is most likely to meet on his first few visits).
+It's written by Bill Williams who doesn't try to disguise the truths that a lovestruck male simply cannot seem to accept when he meets the new 'love of his life' perched coyly on the bar stool next to him, her hand already on his thigh and more importantly, what can happen afterwards when they (him, anyway!) have 'fallen in love'.

 Read our Farang Living in Thailand page for more insight into expat or foreigner living in Thailand.